-Battle of QBs: Auburn and Cam Newton's Five Keys To a Win Over Mallett's Hogs
+Battle Of QB's: Auburn and Cam Newton's Five Keys to a Victory Over Mallett's Hogs

 After surviving a hard fought SEC road win in Lexington last night, the No. 7 Auburn Tigers begin the SEC Gauntlet in week seven, hosting the aerial attack of No. 12 Arkansas in a key SEC West showdown.

 A lot has been said and will be questioned about the Tigers as they move towards their goal of an SEC Championship, but one thing remains, a win is a win in the SEC, especially on the road.

 After Saturday night's 19 play 86 yard 7:22 drive to win the game as time expired, the Tigers showed grit, resolve, and mental toughness behind the legs and arms of All-American candidate Cam Newton, as losing was not an option.

 The following five keys will give the Tigers a game day advantage against the dark-horse championship candidate of the SEC West.
 These Razorbacks are as good as anyone in the SEC, maybe better, but that's why they play the game.